-In 2016-17, we completed our Innovation Review of the governance arrangements covering the NIC and the Network Innovation Allowance.
+We will be completing our Innovation Review of the governance arrangements covering the NIC and the Network Innovation Allowance by the end of March 2017.
 The aim of the review was to ensure that our innovation schemes continue to deliver value for money for consumers and drive culture change within the network companies we regulate.
 By the first quarter of 2017-18 we will look to implement most of the review's decisions through changes to the schemes' governance documents.
-Some of the changes will impact the network companies in 2017-18; others won't take effect until 2018-19.
+Some of the changes will impact the network companies in 2017-18, and others won't take effect until 2018-19.

-During 2017-18 we expect DNOs to come forward with submissions to make use of the Innovation Rollout Mechanism (IRM) under RIIO-ED1.
+During 2017-18 we expect DNOs to come forward with submissions to make use of the Innovation Rollout Mechanism under RIIO-ED1.
 This mechanism is for funding the rollout of proven innovations which will contribute to the development of a lower carbon energy sector or provide broader environmental benefits to consumers.
 Applications should be received by May 2017.
 We will look to make a decision on which, if any, projects should be funded under this mechanism by the third quarter of 2017-18.